-phenotype, or AA.
-Note that RP cells express high-affinity sodium-dependent vitamin C transporter $2(\text{Km} = 26.96 \pm 1.46 \ \mu\text{M})$ in their plasma and mitochondrial membranes (Fiorani et al., 2015).
-It follows that in these cells, exposure to suboptimal concentrations of AA, lower than/close to the Km for sodium-dependent vitamin C transporter 2 leads to the accumulation of low cytosolic and very high mitochondrial levels of the vitamin, thereby providing an excellent tool to selectively scavenge mitoO2- (Cantoni et al., 2018).
+The notion that ROS formation is mediated by the increasd $[Ca^{2+}]m$ may indicate that ROS are produced within these organelles.
+This notion was established by showing that the DHR-fluorescence response evoked by arsenite/Cf, or /ATP, was sensitive to rotenone, the respiration deficient phenotype, or AA.
+Note that RP-cells express high affinity sodium-AA co-transporter (SVCT2) (Km = $26.96 \pm 1.46 \mu M$) in their plasma and mitochondrial membranes (Fiorani et al., 2015).
+It follows that in these cells, exposure to suboptimal concentrations of AA, lower than/close to the Km for SVCT2 leads to the accumulation of low cytosolic and very high mitochondrial levels of the vitamin, thereby providing an excellent tool to selectively scavenge mitoO2.
+(Cantoni et al., 2018).

-The formation of mito $O_2^{-\cdot}$ in cells exposed to arsenite/ATP or arsenite/Cf was also demonstrated in experiments in which MitoSOX red, which only detects mitochondrial ROS (Mukhopadhyay et al., 2007), was used in the place of DHR.
-Using this probe, we could recapitulate all the results obtained with DHR, including the inhibitory effects mediated by agents resulting in mitochondrial Ca2+ accumulation, as well as by treatments/conditions impairing the ability of mitochondria to generate ROS.
+The formation of mitoO2- in cells exposed to arsenite/ATP or /Cf, was also demonstrated in experiments in which MitoSOX red, that only detects mitochondrial ROS (Mukhopadhyay et al., 2007), was used in the place of DHR.
+Using this probe we could recapitulate all the results obtained with DHR, including the inhibitory effects mediated by agents resulting in mitochondrial Ca2+ accumulation, as well as by treatments/conditions impairing the ability of mitochondria to generate ROS.

-The above findings therefore convincingly demonstrate that $mitoO_2^{-}$ is the only species generated by arsenite/ATP or arsenite/Cf, a conclusion ruling out the possible involvement of NADPH oxidase(s).
-However, since this system is considered of pivotal importance in arsenite toxicology (Chou et al., 2004; Straub et al., 2008; Guidarelli et al., 2016b) and since ATP promotes a large increase in $[Ca^{2+}]c$, we nevertheless considered it important to perform experiments directly addressing this possibility.
-In this direction, it is informative to remember that RP cells express the cytosolic isoform (p47^{phox} and p67^{phox}) of NADPH oxidase, which besides being responsive to PMA-dependent stimulation also responds to high arsenite concentrations (Guidarelli et al., 2016b, 2019b; Fiorani et al., 2018).
-We found that NADPH oxidase inhibitors, while suppressing the PMA-induced DHR fluorescence response, produced hardly any effect on the DHR fluorescence response induced by arsenite/ATP.
+The above findings therefore convincingly demonstrate that mitoO2- is the only species generated by arsenite/ATP /Cf, a conclusion ruling out the possible involvement of NADPH oxidase(s).
+However, since this system is considered of pivotal importance in arsenite toxicology (Chou et al., 2004; Straub et al., 2008; Guidarelli et al., 2016b), and since ATP promotes a large increase in [Ca2+]c, we considered important to nevertheless perform experiments directly addressing this possibility.
+In this direction, it is informative to remind that RP-cells express the cytosolic isoform (p47^{phox} and p67^{phox}) of NADPH oxidase, which, besides being responsive to PMA-dependent stimulation, also respond to high arsenite concentrations (Guidarelli et al., 2016b; Fiorani et al., 2018; Guidarelli et al., 2019b).
+We found that NADPH oxidase inhibitors, while suppressing the PMA-induced DHR fluorescence response, produced hardly any effect on the DHR-fluorescence response induced by arsenite/ATP.
 In addition, PMA, unlike arsenite/ATP, promoted significant p47^{phox} phosphorylation, thereby ruling out the possibility of a contribution of NADPH oxidase in the overall ROS response induced by arsenite/ATP.

-In the third part of this study, we determined that combined short-term exposure to arsenite and ATP or Cf fails to produce effects on the intracellular levels of GSH or ATP.
-Likewise, there was no evidence of detectable Trx2 oxidation, thereby implying that mitochondrial O_2^{-} and H_2O_2 are effectively scavenged by the mitochondrial antioxidant network.
+In the third part of this study, we determined that combined short-term exposure to arsenite and ATP, or Cf, fails to produce effects on the intracellular levels of GSH or ATP.
+Likewise, there was no evidence of detectable Trx2 oxidation, thereby implying that mitochondrial O_2^{-1} and O_2^{-1} are effectively scavenged by the mitochondrial antioxidant network.
 Finally, we also failed to detect delayed toxic effects eventually leading to mitochondrial dysfunction and apoptosis.

-The absence of the above responses/consequences is most likely attributable to the transient nature of the effects mediated by the metalloid in combination with the Ca2+ mobilizing agent.
-Consistently, post-treatment incubation in fresh culture medium allowed complete recovery of the $[Ca^{2+}]c$ and $[Ca^{2+}]m$ and returned the rate of mitoO2- formation to control levels.
+The absence of the above responses/consequences is most likely attributable to the transient nature of the effects mediated by the metalloid in combination with the Ca^{2+} -mobilizing agent.
+Consistently, post-treatment incubation in fresh culture medium allowed complete recovery of the $[Ca^{2+}]c$ and $[Ca^{2+}]m$, and returned the rate of mitoO2- formation to control levels.

-The same requirements of a prolonged exposure to arsenite alone to promote toxicity were recently established in our laboratory (Guidarelli et al., 2015, 2016a).
-Indeed, a 6-hour exposure to arsenite followed by post-treatment incubation in fresh culture medium failed to bear deleterious consequences, which instead occurred in cells that were continuously exposed to the metalloid and experienced a sustained increase in $[Ca^{2+}]c$ and $[Ca^{2+}]m$ and persistent mitoO2^{-.} formation, mitochondrial dysfunction, and apoptosis (Guidarelli et al., 2019a).
+The same requirements of a prolonged exposure to arsenite alone, in order to promote toxicity, were recently established in our laboratory (Guidarelli et al., 2015; Guidarelli et al., 2016a).
+Indeed, a 6 h exposure to arsenite, followed by post-treatment incubation in fresh culture medium, failed to bear deleterious consequences, as instead occurred in cells continuously exposed to the metalloid, experiencing a sustained increase in [Ca2+]c and [Ca2+]m, as well as persistent mitoO2- formation, mitochondrial dysfunction and apoptosis (Guidarelli et al., 2019a).